Lie Groupoids and Differentiable Stacks: Equivalences

 \begin{corollary} \

-\begin{itemize} \item If two maps are isomorphic and one of them is a weak equivalence, then so does the other (cf. \ref{behavior.isomorphic.maps}). \item In a commutative triangle of Lie groupoid maps, if two out of the three maps are weak equivalences, then the third also is. \item If $\phi$ is such that there exist $\psi_1,\psi_2$ such that $\phi\psi_1$ and $\psi_2\phi$ are weak equivalences, then $\phi$ is a weak equivalence as well. \end{itemize} \end{corollary}
+\begin{itemize} \item If two maps are isomorphic and one of them is Morita, then so does the other (cf. \ref{behavior.isomorphic.maps}). \item In a commutative triangle of Lie groupoid maps, if two out of the three maps are Morita, then the third also is. \item If $\phi$ is such that there exist $\psi_1,\psi_2$ such that $\phi\psi_1$ and $\psi_2\phi$ are Morita, then $\phi$ is Morita as well. \end{itemize} \end{corollary}